award

 You could either file an insurance claim or a lawsuit against the negligent party.
 But, keep in mind that insurance companies will almost always try to downplay their claims and damages as much as possible.
 They will try to find ways in which they could get you to admit liability or potential fault.
 You don’t have to face the insurance companies alone.
 We always advise our clients to never speak to the other party or their insurance company.
 Our attorneys will assist you in communicating with the other parties while you focus on healing and attending your medical treatments.

-Whether you are filing an insurance claim or a lawsuit, an experienced California spinal cord injury attorney is just a phone call away.
+Whether you are filing an insurance claim or a lawsuit, an experienced California personal injury attorney is just a phone call away.
 We are available 24/7.

 Let a team of personal injury attorneys with a long track record of success handle your spinal cord injury case and get you the compensation that you’re owed.
 Give us a call at Heidari Law for a free consultation today.
 1-833-225-5454